 Start by brainstorming a few logical pairings.
 Walk through your store and look for opportunities.
 What problem is a customer solving when they buy a certain product, and what else might they need to solve it completely?
 Don’t overthink it—choose one or two high-impact ideas for your first test.
 This is where great visual merchandising comes into play, as the right presentation can make the connection for the shopper instantly.

-Set a Budget and Choose Your Fixtures
+Step 2: Set a Budget and Pick Your Fixtures

 You don’t need a huge budget to create an effective cross-merchandising display, but you do need a plan.
 Decide how much you want to invest in your first test, including any new fixtures or signage.
 The goal is to create a display that looks intentional and makes it easy for customers to explore the products.
 Grouping related items on a well-designed fixture can make a powerful statement.